Call us now:

 The O-X non-immigrant visa: A 10-year visa for wealthy retirees

 In Thailand for retirement as US citizens, the O-X visa offers a total stay of ten years, in two periods of five years.
-Thailand retirement for US citizen requires a deposit of three million baht in a Thai bank or have 1.8 million baht and an annual income of 1.2 million baht.
-Thailand retirement for US citizens requires a deposit of three million baht in a Thai bank or have 1.8 million baht and an annual income of 1.2 million baht.
+Thailand retirement for US citizens requires a deposit of three million baht in a Thai bank or having 1.8 million baht and an annual income of 1.2 million baht.
 After one year, the balance must remain above 1.5 million baht.
 Health insurance is mandatory.
 This visa is intended for people with substantial financial assets.

 Get expert legal guidance.